theByteCoder/ChatBox/README.md

 10. Run python manage.py runserver.
 Django should be started on localhost.
 This will bring up user management service.
 11. Navigate to /chat_service/chat_service, and run command yarn install
 12. Run command yarn start.
 Express should be started on localhost.
 This will bring up chat service.

-## Steps to setup frontend -

-1. Install node.js
-2. We are using nvm > 12, make sure nvm is set to 12
-3. Install yarn
-4. Navigate to ../ui directory
-5. Run command yarn install
-6. Run command yarn start